adh30/Sphygmocor-Reservoir/README.md

 # Sphygmocor-reservoir
-Reservoir analysis for Sphygmocor files (v14)[updated 11/01/2020] A previous version (v13) has been available on Kim Parker's web page.
+Reservoir analysis for Sphygmocor files (v14)[updated 11/01/2020]

+NB A previous version (v13) may be available on Kim Parker's web page.
-This version (v13) is now outdated and the current version (v14) should be used.
+Please note that version (v13) is now outdated and the current version here (v14) should be used.
 Henceforth any new versions will be made available here.

 | Amendment Record |          |                                                                                                                                                                                                                |                 |